ccske/big-data.lab/README.md

 A lightweight Hadoop ecosystem on Ubuntu Linux virtual machine for educational and research purposes.

-This project now includes Hadoop, Spark, Pig, Kafka, and MySQL components, providing a complete big data lab environment for classroom teaching and student practice.
+This project now includes Hadoop, Spark, Pig, Kafka, and MySQL components, providing a complete big-data lab environment for classroom teaching and student practice.

 It is designed for **teachers and students** as an educational tool, while **universities and institutions** can obtain commercial licenses for classroom or production use.